brajpatel/random-quote-machine-old/README.md

 # Random Quote Machine
-Get a inspiring and motivational quote that could be just what you need to get through a tough time.
+This app displays a random quote and its quotee.
 On each press of the 'new quote' button, the color of the page will randomly change too.
 Additionally, there are buttons that enable users to quickly access Twitter, to make a tweet, or Instagram, to create a story.

 #### How to install:
 - Download the code as a ZIP file